Best Chrome Extensions for Google Classroom

-Grammarly is a great Chrome Extension for students and teachers to use.
+Grammarly is a great Chrome extension for students and teachers to use.
 The basic version is free, with a few premium options, and it works really well.
-This extension will check spelling and grammar anywhere that typing happens in Chrome.
+It will check spelling and grammar anywhere that typing happens in Chrome.

 That includes typing in a search bar, writing in a document in Docs, composing an email, or even working within other Chrome extensions.
 Errors get underlined in red so the student can see the mistake and how to correct it.